 Councilman Kemp Conrad (left) and Council Chairman Harold Collins at a Tree Planting Celebration on June 2, 2010 commemorating the planting of the 300th tree at the airport.
 The pair sponsored a City Council resolution providing landscape improvements to Plough Boulevard as part of the Aerotropolis Development.
 An additional 2,200 more trees will be planted as part of this "Greening our Gateways" project.

-The immediate past Chairman of the Shelby County Republican Party, Kemp is passionate about the political process and the need to get good people in public office.
+A past Chairman of the Shelby County Republican Party, Kemp is passionate about the political process and the need to get good people in public office.
 While Chairman, Kemp focused on electing ethical and effective men and women to office while smashing fundraising records and making outreach a key focus of the party.